What is International Police Association?

-After installation, the International Police Association screen locker will make some modifications to your operating system's registry and will set itself to start automatically on every system start-up.
-Every time you boot your PC you will see a full screen International Police Association warning message stating that you have to pay a fine for copyrighted content, you won't be able to access your desktop.
+After installation, the International Police Association screen locker makes some modifications to your operating system registry and configures itself to start automatically on each system start-up.
+When you boot your PC, you will observe a full screen International Police Association warning message demanding that you pay a fine for copyrighted content.

-International Police Association screen locker is similar to other ransomware that is being distributed by Internet criminals.
-While this scam exploits the name of International Police Association some other versions are using a name of FBI (example: FBI Your Computer Has Been Locked scam).
+International Police Association screen locker is similar to other ransomware distributed by Internet criminals.
+While this scam exploits the name of the International Police Association, other versions use the name of the FBI (example: FBI Your Computer Has Been Locked scam).

 Furthermore, possession of illegally downloaded material is punishable under Section 184 paragraph 3 of the Criminal Code and may also lead to the confiscation of the computer, with which the files were downloaded.
 Please note: The fine may only be paid within 48 hours, if you let 48 hours pass without payment, the possibility of unlocking your computer expires.

-For example, if you live in Germany you will see such message: Ihr Computer wurde gesperrt.
+For example, if you live in Germany, you will see the following message: Ihr Computer wurde gesperrt.
 Ihr Computer wurde durch das System der automatischen Informationskontrolle gesperrt.

 International Police Association screen locker removal:

-During your computer starting process press F8 key on your keyboard multiple times until Windows Advanced Options menu shows up, then select Safe mode with networking from the list and press ENTER.
+During your computer starting process press the F8 key on your keyboard multiple times until you see the Windows Advanced Option menu, then select Safe Mode with Networking from the list.

-Log in to the account that is infected with International Police Association scam.
+Log in to the account infected with International Police Association scam.
 Start your Internet browser and download a legitimate anti-spyware program.

-After completing these steps your computer should be clean, reboot your computer in normal mode.
+After completing these steps, your computer should be clean.
+Reboot your computer in Normal Mode.

 Alternative International Police Association scam removal guide:

-If this ransomware blocks your screen when you start your computer in safe mode with networking, try starting your PC in safe mode with command prompt.
+If this ransomware blocks your screen when you start your computer in Safe Mode with networking, try starting your PC in Safe Mode with Command prompt.

-1. During your computer starting process press F8 key on your keyboard multiple times until Windows Advanced Options menu shows up, then select Safe mode with command prompt from the list and press ENTER.
+1. During your computer starting process press F8 key on your keyboard multiple times until Windows Advanced Options menu appears, then select Safe Mode with Command Prompt from the list and press ENTER.

-2. In the opened command prompt type explorer and press Enter.
-This command will open explorer window, don't close it and continue to the next step.
+2. In the opened Command Prompt, type explorer and press Enter.
+This command will open the explorer window.

-3. In the command prompt type regedit and press Enter.
-This will open the registry editor window.
+3. In the Command Prompt type regedit and press Enter.
+This will open the Registry Editor window.

-4. In the registry editor window you should navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon\
+4. In the Registry Editor window, navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon\

-The default value data is Explorer.exe if you see something else written in this window remove it and type in Explorer.exe (you can write down whatever else was written in the value data section - this is a path of the rogue execution file).
+The default value data is Explorer.exe if you see anything else in this window, remove it and type Explorer.exe (make a note of whatever else appeared in the data section - this is the path of the rogue execution file).